 Use DC DMV's online Document Verification Guide to determine what documents you need to provide to DC DMV to obtain a Limited Purpose non-driver identification card by clicking the link below:

-The first step in obtaining a Limited Purpose non-driver identification card is to print and fill out the driver license/identification card application form you can find at the link below:
+The first step in obtaining a Limited Purpose non-driver identification card is to print and fill out the driver license/identification card application form.
+Effective June 26, 2018, if eligible, when you complete the application, you will automatically be opted in to register to vote unless you select to decline.
+You can find the application form at the link below:

 Effective August 2, 2016, you will no longer be required to make an appointment to obtain a Limited Purpose non-driver identification card.
 DC DMV will accept walk-ins Wednesday through Saturday at any DC DMV service center.
 Tuesdays will remain by appointment only for those seeking to obtain a Limited Purpose credential.
 If you choose to schedule an appointment, you can schedule your appointment online at the link below: